UDISE Plus School Closures & Mergers 2026-27 β Complete Reporting Guide

 How to Report School Closure in UDISE Plus

-This process is done by the District Education Officer or District MIS Officer:
+The District Education Officer or District MIS Officer performs this process:

 - Login to School Directory Module at udiseplus.gov.in/ud/ with district credentials